🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 What are the main parts of a novel?

-The main parts include exposition, inciting incident, rising action, climax peak, falling action, and resolution.
-These elements form the backbone of the story arc, guiding the reader through emotional highs and lows.
+The main parts usually include exposition, inciting incident, rising action, climax peak, falling action, and resolution.
+Together, they form the story arc—how tension builds, peaks, and pays off.

 How is a story structured?